UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 **True or False**
-*It's important to set your work apart and demonstate creativity by creating your own colour scheme.*
+*It's important to set your work apart and demonstrate creativity by creating your own colour scheme.*

 <choice id="1" >